santerihukari/santerihukari.github.io/photography.markdown

 A selection of photographs from events, sports, and personal projects.
 Click a thumbnail to view the full image.

-Photography has been a hobby since early 2025.
+Photography has been a side activity since early 2025.
 The focus has been on pro bono work when time allows.

 Events I've photographed include:
 - **Tampere Marathon** (2025)